Vets-Who-Code/windows-dev-guide/README.md

 pip3 install notebook
 ```

-The notebook can be run by using the `jupyter notebook` command.
+The notebook is run by using the `jupyter notebook` command.

 #### Voilà